vasanthv/calc/README.md

 # calc
-A beautiful calculator and converter for chrome
+A beautiful calculator and converter (using Math.js) for chrome